daniel3735928559/guppy/doc/symbols.md

   the editor is `pi+sin(x)` and the cursor is just after the pi, then if `^` is pressed, the state will become `{pi}^{}+sin(x)`.

-* [optional] `attrs`: This is a dictionary describing the XML attributes that will be given to each of the symbol's editable components.
-That is, each key is an attribute name, and each value is a list of strings, the ith of which will be the value of the attribute for the ith component (attribute will be excluded if the value is 0).
-For example, if the `attrs` dictionary has entry `"size":[0,0,"s"]`, then the first and second components will not get a size attribute, and the third will get an attribute `size="s"`.
-You can include whatever attribute names you want, but the following names are treated specially in Guppy if they are
+* [optional] `attrs`: This is an array of dictionaries describing the XML attributes that will be given to each of the symbol's editable components.
+Each key/value pair in the ith dictionary in this array will be set as an attribute name/value pair on the ith editable component.
+For example, if the `attrs` list has first entry `{"small":"yes"}`, then the first component will get a "small" attribute with value "yes".
+You can include whatever attribute names you want, but the following names are treated specially in Guppy if they are present:
-  present:

   * `mode`: This should be set to "text" for any components that should be rendered as text (rather than in math mode).